kubernetes/k8s.io/k8s.gcr.io/README.md

 `k8s-infra-staging-<project-name>@kubernetes.io`.
 The project name can have a maximum of 18 characters.

-2. Create a directory `k8s-staging-<project-name>` and add a manifest file for it.
+2. Create 3 files:
+    - `images/k8s-staging-<project-name>/OWNERS`
+    - `images/k8s-staging-<project-name>/images.yaml`
+    - `manifest/k8s-staging-<project-name>/promoter-manifest.yaml`

+The `promoter-manifest.yaml` file will house the credentials and other registry metadata, whereas the `images.yaml` file will hold only the image data.
 You can look at the existing staging repos for examples.
+This separation between `promoter-manifest.yaml` and `images.yaml` is there to prevent a single PR from modifying the source registry information as well as the image information.
+Any changes to the `manifest/...` folder is expected to be 1-time only during project setup.

+Be sure to add the project owners to the `images/k8s-staging-<project-name>/OWNERS` file to increase the number of people who can approve new images for promotion for your project.

 3. Add the project name to `STAGING_PROJECTS` in [ensure-staging-storage.sh].